subinay108/Data-Mining-and-Warehousing-Lab/README.md

 - WAPP to visualize data using Bar Chart
 - WAPP to visualize data in subplots
 - WAPP to visualize data using Histogram
+- Download a dataset from kaggle and visualize